Tobias-Dwyer/Personal-Website/content/research/index.md

 The properties of cells are often essential in other aspects.
 A fascinating example is the growth of colonies of E. coli bacteria, where the mobility of bacteria [dramatically influences how the colonies grow][1].
 Mobility of the bacteria will smooth out local concentration [instabilities of bacteria][2].
 But that's enough fan boying over this work, I'm also interested in colloidal self assembly.

-*DNA Nano Objects*

-DNA Nano objects have recently been synthesized to take a [variety of shapes][5] including octahedra, tetrahedra, cubes and icosahedra.
-These objects can self assemble into crystals by themselves and co-assemble with DNA coated nanoparticles allowing for a vast array of crystal structures [not previously accessible][4] nanoparticles.
-In collaboration with the [Gang Group][6] at Columbia, **my work** pertains to the crystallization of these complex building blocks.
-Though simple rules can often predict the self-assembly of these building blocks, the underlying microscopic properties of each building block can lead to anomalous crystal structures.
-By understanding how these crystals can go beyond our assumed simple rules that dictate assembly, we can design even more complex crystal structures that go beyond our initial assumption about self assembly of nano objects.

 *Out of Equilibrium Nanoparticle Assemblies*